John Patrick Foley: Biography

-Foley taught English at Cardinal Dougherty High School, Philadelphia, from 1966–1967.
+Foley taught English at Cardinal Dougherty High School, Philadelphia, from 1966 to 1967.
 He then served as assistant editor and Rome correspondent for the archdiocesan newspaper, The Catholic Standard & Times.
 From 1970 to 1984 he was the newspaper's editor, and in 1976 he received the honorific title of "monsignor."

 Role in the Roman Curia

 On April 5, 1984, Foley was appointed President of the Pontifical Council for Social Communications and Titular Archbishop of Neapolis in Proconsulari by Pope John Paul II.
 He received his episcopal consecration on the following May 8 from Cardinal Krol, with Bishops Martin Nicholas Lohmuller and Thomas Welsh serving as co-consecrators.
 As the council's president, he was the longest-serving head of a Curial dicastery until receiving this appointment; Archbishop Claudio Maria Celli, former Secretary of the Administration of the Patrimony of the Holy See, was appointed as his successor.
 In 1989, he published a document on Pornography and Violence in the Media.

 John Patrick Foley managed the creation of the .va top-level domain in 1995.

 Foley sat on various organizations, including the National Conference of Christians and Jews, Pennsylvania State Ethics Commission and National Conference of Catholic Bishops.